22ND ANNUAL

 WINERY TOUR

 Join us for a delightful mini winery tour, where you can discover the story behind our grape vines and our vision for the future of Black Bench Winery.
 Our farmer will tell you about how we planted our vines and also about the grape varieties we cultivate.
-Complimentary wine sample at the Black Bench Wine Bar The tour is free.
-Please meet on the brick patio next to the Master Gardeners and restroom.
+Complimentary wine sample at the Black Bench Wine Bar.
+Free.
+Please meet on the brick patio next to Sourdough Donuts.

 Indigenous GARDEN TOUR